 The Pelvic Partnership provides women and healthcare professionals with information about best practice for the treatment and management of pregnancy-related PGP, and to enable and empower women to access the right treatment.
 We have packed our website with information about PGP, so please do have a read, and use and share this resource.

 PGP is a biomechanical pelvic joint problem, previously known as Symphysis Pubis Dysfunction (SPD).
 PGP affects 1 in 5 pregnant women and symptoms can occur at any stage during or following pregnancy.
-PGP causes pain and stiffness in the pelvic joints, and difficulty walking, climbing stairs and turning in bed.
+PGP causes pain and stiffness in the pelvic joints, and you may experience difficulty walking, climbing stairs and turning in bed.

 Please remember, #pgpistreatable with hands-on manual therapy, such as physiotherapy, osteopathy and chiropractic.
 Manual therapy is encouraged at any stage or pregnancy or postpartum.